tc39/proposal-atomics-microwait/README.md

 ### `Atomics.pause`

-For better spinning, add `Atomics.pause(iterationNumber)`.
+For better spinning, add `Atomics.pause(N)`.
 It performs a finite-time wait for a very short time that runtimes can implement with the appropriate CPU hinting.
 It has no observable behavior other than timing.

 Unlike `Atomics.wait`, since it does not block, it can be called from both the main thread and worker threads.

 Implementations are expected to implement a short spin with CPU yielding, using best practices for the underlying architecture.
-The non-negative integer argument `iterationNumber` is a hint to implement a backoff algorithm if the microwait itself is in a loop.
-It defaults to `0`. `Atomics.pause(n)` waits at most as long as `Atomics.pause(n+1)`.
+The non-negative integer argument `N` controls the pause time, with larger values of `N` pausing for longer.
+It can be used to implement backoff algorithms when the microwait itself is in a loop.

 ## Prior discussions and acknowledgements